Macro-economic Dependencies on Ocean Ecosystems

 Map each ocean industry to the ecosystem services it uses.
 This mapping establishes which ecosystem service accounts provide inputs to which ocean economy production accounts.
 The sector-ecosystem dependency matrix in Section 3.3 (Table 2) provides the starting point for this mapping, which should be refined using national data.

-This headline indicator expresses the percentage of national GDP directly attributable to ocean economic activities.
+This headline indicator expresses the percentage of national GVA at basic prices directly attributable to ocean economic activities.[3]
+Note that this measures the output contribution of ocean industries rather than dependency in the strict sense; a true dependency measure would quantify how much economic output would be lost if ecosystem services were withdrawn (see Sections 3.4-3.6 for more comprehensive dependency analysis).
 For budget applications described in TG-1.1 Budget Processes Section 3.3 (Table 1), this ratio populates the "Ocean share" column for the GDP contribution indicator.

-For sector-specific dependency analysis, compute dependency ratios by industry:
+For sector-specific analysis, compute contribution ratios by industry:

 3.3 Ocean Economy Share of GDP